audiopixel/pixelmixer/README.md

 AudioPixel develops custom lighting technology and sound-reactive visual programming.

-We are on our 3rd revision of our in-house lighting software.
+We are currently using the 3rd revision of our in-house lighting software, which has now been by used by dozens of artists at hundreds of performances and art installations around the world.

-In our quest of optimizing lighting technology PixelMixer was born.
+In our quest of optimizing lighting programming PixelMixer was born.

+Built to be a capable engine for any installation we would dream up, it is now be capable of so much more.
 We are releasing it to the world in the hopes that it can improve sound and interactive light art for all.

 ![AudioPixel Show](https://github.com/hepp/audiopixel3/blob/master/docs/audiopixel-cubes1.jpg)